survivalizeed/Hgine/README.md

 Pick the ones from the Extern folder in the source folder.
 Make sure you picked the x86 dlls.

 Now open the initialize.cpp and change the lua::LoadFile("To the path where the config.lua file is located at")

+If you want to do the final build make sure you changed the lua::LoadFile("To only the name of the file (no path)"), so the application will search in the exe's directory.
+Now copy your config.lua into the release folder where your exe will be generated.
+This process applies to every other .lua file you will use in your project.

 Next download the Hgine resource generator.exe to be able to create some Hgineres files.